on all orders over $1000

 Custom rifles are ever popular as interest in both long range hunting and precision rifle series (PRS) matches continues to grow in 2021.
 For the novice shooter or anyone looking for a starting point in the shooting sports, navigating the terminology can be dizzying.
 From selecting a chambering to barrel twist rates, profiles, and lengths, the options for a modern rifle are endless.

 Acronyms like MOA, MilRad, COAL, FPS, MV, SD, ES, and many others further add to the confusion.
-To make this information less confusing, more digestible, and more searchable, we’re going to address these topics individually.
-For information on the broader topic of precision rifles and optics, check out our "How to choose a rifle scope" article.
+To make this information less confusing, more digestible, and more searchable, we’re going to address these topics individually so it's easier for you when you're choosing a new rifle scope.

 As an optics retailer, one question we encounter frequently regards the selection of a scope base and/or rings.
 There are generally two ways to mount an optic to a rifle.
 One method uses a pair of rings that attach the scope directly to the receiver.